 Ben joined the team in September 2017 and oversees the digital and technical aspects of BOM’s programme.
 He is our “go to man” for all things techy and supports artists, staff and fellows with digital skills, runs workshops, maintains equipment, and looks after the website.
-Ben has long been active in Birmingham working with creative technology, and has worked extensively within the arts, education and music industry.
+Ben is an experienced Creative Technologist and has worked extensively within the arts, education and music industry.
 He has a passion for supporting creative practice and works freelance as Psicon Lab.

-Chloe has worked as Creative Arts Co-Ordinator and Teacher in East London Schools working on projects that have resulted in exhibitions at The Gherkin, Musical Performances at Wigmore Hall and creative collaborations with partnership schools in South Africa.
+Chloe has worked as Creative Arts Co-Ordinator and teacher in East London Schools working on projects that have resulted in exhibitions at The Gherkin, Musical Performances at Wigmore Hall and creative collaborations with partnership schools in South Africa.
 Her inclusive ethos led to projects with Stephen Hawkins School to enrich experiences of children with profound learning difficulties.
-At BOM she will be working on the BOM+ project and Programmes in Schools as well as finding more ways to engage wider audiences with exhibitions, summer camp and family activities.
+At BOM she works on the BOM+ project and programmes in Schools as well as finding more ways to engage wider audiences with exhibitions, Summer Camp and family activities.
 She is a Lino Printmaking, Urban Dancer at the Hippodrome and has shimmied her way through many Notting Hill Carnivals with the London School of Samba.

 Susan joined the team in May 2015.
 She looks after our gallery space, welcoming visitors and facilitating day to day activities as well as helping us with digital marketing.
 Susan has a keen eye for detail and a passion for our Fellows that money cannot buy.
 Susan is a practicing artist with an interest in ecology and autism advocacy.